climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 ## ⛳️ Introduction to Level 1

-**Welcome to Level 1!** You are in the right place if you are _brand new to climate action_, and need a _basic overview of terms_ as well as some _questions_ you probably want answered!
+**Welcome to Level 1** You are in the right place if you are _brand new to climate action_, and need a _basic overview of terms_ as well as some _questions_ that need answering.

 #### Learning Objectives